Department of Health and Human Development

-- Causal mediation analysis method development for multisite trials
+- Causal moderation and mediation analysis method development

-- Sensitivity analysis method development for causal mediation analysis
+- Sensitivity analysis and power analysis method development for causal mediation analysis

-- Co-Principal Investigator, “Causal Moderation and Mediation Analyses in Single-Site and Multisite Randomized Trials with Noncompliance,” the Institute of Education Sciences (IES) Statistical and Research Methodology in Education Grants. $899,920, 2020-2023.
+- Co-Principal Investigator (2020-2023), “Causal Moderation and Mediation Analyses in Single-Site and Multisite Randomized Trials with Noncompliance,” the Institute of Education Sciences (IES) Statistical and Research Methodology in Education Grants. $899,920.
 (Principal Investigator: Guanglei Hong, University of Chicago)

-- Co-Principal Investigator.
-“Student Engagement in Mathematics: A Longitudinal Study of Classroom and Psychosocial Processes,” National Science Foundation, $1,500,000, 2019-2022.
+- Co-Principal Investigator (2019-2022).
+“Student Engagement in Mathematics: A Longitudinal Study of Classroom and Psychosocial Processes,” National Science Foundation, $1,500,000.
 (Principal Investigator: Ming-Te Wang, University of Pittsburgh)

-- Principal Investigator, “Sensitivity Analysis for Causal Mediation Analysis in the Presence of Unmeasured Pretreatment or Posttreatment Confounding,” Spencer Foundation, $49,898, 2019-2020.
+- Principal Investigator (2019-2020), “Sensitivity Analysis for Causal Mediation Analysis in the Presence of Unmeasured Pretreatment or Posttreatment Confounding,” Spencer Foundation, $49,898.

-- Qin, X., Wormington, S., Guzman-Alvarez, A., & Wang, M.-T. (forthcoming).
+- Qin, X., Wormington, S., Guzman-Alvarez, A., & Wang, M.-T. (2021).
 Why does a growth mindset intervention impact achievement differently across secondary schools?
 Unpacking the mediation mechanism from a national multisite randomized experiment.
-The Journal of Research on Educational Effectiveness.
+The Journal of Research on Educational Effectiveness, 14(3), 617-644.